Statistics formats described

 Each row of the table is treated separately and cells are marked depending on whether the prportion is different to the other columns in the same row in the column it is being compared with.

-You can choose Z test to use the combined variance (pooled) with SIG1, or separate variances (un-pooled) with SIG2.
-You can choose t test without continuity correction SIG3 (default), or with continuity correction SIG4.
+You can also choose Z test to use the combined variance (pooled) with SIG1, or separate variances (un-pooled) with SIG2.
+In addition, you can choose t test without continuity correction SIG3 (default), or with continuity correction SIG4.

 For overlapping t tests the formats are SIG5 and SIG6.
 This will not affect the tests against total for which SIG3 and SIG4 will still be used.

 Where a table has rows from which a mean score or average is produced, significant differences will be marked.
 If you do not wish to include these markers, you should set format option TTV0.
 You may choose whether to use the combined variance with TTV1 or separate variances with TTV2.

 If a respondent rates two or more products, you could produce a banked table with the products as the breakdown and use column identifiers to compare them.
 Significantly, a more accurate method which is not often used is to subtract the score for one product from the score for the other.
 For example, with scores 1 to 5 the relative score will be between –4 and +4.
 This relative score can then be tabulated and format MSE will give a t test value comparing the mean score with the expected fixed value of 0.0.
 When the expected value for a mean is zero, if format MSE is >1.96, this is 95% significant and >2.57 is 99%.